Limbic-predominant age-related TDP-43 encephalopathy

 LATE is a very common condition: autopsy studies around the world indicate that LATE-NC is present in the brains of about one-third of people over 85.
 LATE typically affects persons older than 75 years of age (with some exceptions; please see below) and becomes increasingly prevalent every year in advanced old age.
-This is in contrast to Alzheimer's disease pathology, which tends to level off and even decrease in prevalence among persons beyond age 85 years.
+This is in contrast to Alzheimer's disease, which tends to level off and even decrease in prevalence among persons beyond age 85 years.
 LATE is often comorbid with (i.e., occurs in the same brain as) other pathologic changes that are also associated with dementia, such as Alzheimer's disease and cerebrovascular disease(s).

 LATE has a large impact on public health.
 Clinical-pathologic correlation studies have established that the presence of LATE-NC is associated with impairments in memory and thinking.
 In older persons whose brains lack Alzheimer's disease-type amyloid plaques and neurofibrillary tangles, the presence of LATE-NC at autopsy is associated with a relatively slow cognitive decline (in comparison with Alzheimer's disease), mostly affecting the memory domain.
 However, most people (~75%) beyond age 85 have some Alzheimer's disease-type pathology and in this common scenario the impact of LATE-NC is very important.
 Approximately one-half of persons with Alzheimer's disease pathology also have LATE-NC.
 In these persons, the presence of LATE-NC is associated with a swifter disease course and with more severe clinical (memory and thinking) impairment than when only Alzheimer's disease pathology is present.
 A common combination of brain pathologies—with Alzheimer's disease pathology, Lewy body pathology, and LATE-NC in the same brain—tends to affect younger individuals (often <75 yrs of age) and, on average, is associated with more aggressive (faster) cognitive deterioration.
-With or without co-existing Alzheimer's disease pathology or other brain changes, persons with LATE-NC generally lack the clinical features of frontotemporal dementia (FTD).
+With or without co-existing Alzheimer's disease or other brain changes, persons with LATE-NC generally lack the clinical features of frontotemporal dementia (FTD).

 Signs and symptoms

 Cognitive symptoms

 The hallmark symptom of LATE is a progressive memory loss that predominantly affects short-term and episodic memory.
 This impairment is often severe enough to interfere with daily functioning and usually remains the chief neurologic deficit, unlike other types of dementia in which non-memory cognitive domains and behavioral changes might be noted earlier or more prominently.
 The amnestic syndrome in LATE tends to worsen gradually, leading to significant memory deficits and functional disability over time.
-Thus, the cognitive decline in LATE, when LATE-NC is the chief pathology present, is typically relatively slow.
+Thus, the cognitive decline in LATE, when LATE-NC is the chief illness present, is typically relatively slow.

 Combinations of brain pathology, and their correlation with cognitive impairment over time.
-Note that the combination of AD+LATE is the most common and most severe.
+AD = Alzheimer's disease.
+Note that the combination of AD+LATE is the most common and most severe scenario.